kamaathedj/political_arena/README.md

 # political_arena
-a website to be used during election time added requirements.txt,run.py
+a website to be used during election time. adding create party endpoint